Philadelphia Workers’ Compensation Attorney

 Workers’ Compensation Statistics in Philadelphia

 Although most employers are diligent in keeping their employees safe, serious and fatal work injuries are common in Pennsylvania and across the United States.
-For example, there were 175 fatal work injuries reported in Pennsylvania during 2014.
+For example, there were 175 fatal work injuries reported in Pennsylvania in 2020.
 Over 4600 fatal work injuries were reported nationwide that year, as well.
 Of the injuries reported in Pennsylvania, 74 were related to transportation (i.e., traffic accidents).
 Another 29 fatal work injuries were related to objects and equipment (i.e., equipment malfunctions or falling objects).
 Slips, trips, and falls resulted in 25 more fatalities in Pennsylvania.